 How Does It Play?

 The Powkiddy X15 is a button/touch screen hybrid, with many games promoting the same touch screen controls that you might have access to while playing games on an Android phone or tablet.
 Essentially, that’s what this thing is; it’s just like a big mobile with controllers on the side that you can use to browse through movies, select your favourite songs, scroll through files, play PUBG online, and more.
-You can download all of your favourite emulators and ROMs (learn how to install ROMs here if you’re new to retro gaming), and there’s plenty of storage for your favourite titles on the 128gb Micro-SD card.
+You can download all of your favourite emulators and ROMs, and there’s plenty of storage for your favourite titles on the 128gb Micro-SD card.

 I have to say that I’m not a massive fan of playing a game with the buttons up on the screen; you should be able to either play with touchscreen controls or get rid of them entirely.
 They’re distracting and unnecessary.
 I’m playing with handheld controls, so why are they still there annoying me.
 I swear the world is just trying to make me angry sometimes…